 Steve Delchin is highly experienced in general litigation matters and concentrates on product liability, legal ethics, securities defense and intellectual property.
 He has a specific focus on appellate and Supreme Court practice.

 Prior to joining Squire Patton Boggs, Steve served as a law clerk to The Honorable Alan E. Norris at the US Court of Appeals for the Sixth Circuit.
 Steve also interned with The Honorable John M. Manos at the US District Court for the Northern District of Ohio.

-Steve published an article in the inaugural issue of the Ohio State Law Journal that explores the various ethical and professional pitfalls confronting the unwary appellate practitioner.
-Read the article here.
+Steve has appeared on radio and TV programs to discuss recent high profile appellate cases and issues, including appearances on LXBN TV of the LexBlog Network (the largest professional blog network in the world).
+More recently, Steve published an article in the inaugural issue of the Ohio State Law Journal that explores the various ethical and professional pitfalls confronting the unwary appellate practitioner.

 In addition to his active appellate practice, Steve has spent a substantial portion of his career focused on the field of professional ethics, counseling major law firms across the country, as well as Squire Patton Boggs lawyers in offices worldwide.
 He is a frequent lecturer on legal ethics issues and a regular participant in the firm’s annual program on ethics and professionalism, presented every December.
 As part of his ethics practice, Steve has a unique focus on social media.
 He has lectured on the legal aspects of, and professional pitfalls associated with social networking.